terriann/dotfiles/readme.md

 ### Homebrew starter

 A setup file `/setup/homebrew.sh` will do a prelimiary Homebrew setup.
-It includes Git, Node, Ruby and the `tree` command.
+It includes Git, Ruby and the `tree` command.

 ### WordPress CLI Autocomplete Support

 The WordPress autocomplete script is included in your profile, support requires the CP-CLI command `wp` can run correctly in the acive environment.

+Currently unsupported.

 ## What's Inside